 - Rampant spread of broad drug resistance among bacteria

-- Damage to the host’s gut and vaginal microbiota, damage that may have lasting effects, particularly when administered to young children.
+- Damage to the host’s microbiota, damage that may have lasting effects.

 Both of these adverse consequences represent rapidly increasing areas of unmet medical need and expansive opportunities for approaches that deal with the underlying causes.